chengpeiquan/bassist/packages/progress/README.md

 ## Set Color

-This plugin extends XX's API and adds a `setColor` method.
+This plugin extends NProgress's API and adds a `setColor` method.

 - Type Declarations: